andrew/ultimate-awesome/README.md

 - [awesome-starter-packs](https://github.com/ericclemmons/awesome-starter-packs) - Bluesky Starter Packs to find awesome accounts to follow.
 - [awesome-ducklake](https://github.com/esadek/awesome-ducklake) - A curated list of awesome DuckLake tools and resources.
 - [awesome-nn-optimization](https://github.com/harsh306/awesome-nn-optimization) - Awesome list for Neural Network Optimization methods.
-- [awesome-llm-agents](https://github.com/junhua/awesome-llm-agents) - A Collection of High Quality research papers and open-source projects about LLM-agents.
 - [awesome-scientific-machine-learning](https://github.com/MartinuzziFrancesco/awesome-scientific-machine-learning) - A curated list of awesome Scientific Machine Learning (SciML) papers, resources and software.
 - [awesome-austria](https://github.com/mxstbr/awesome-austria) - 🇦🇹 A curated list of things that show the awesome side of Austria.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.